grammyjs/website/site/docs/hosting/deno-deploy.md

 1. Create a repository on GitHub, it can be either private or public.
 2. Push your code.

-> It is recommended that you have a single stable branch and you do your testing stuff in other branches, so that you won't get some unexpected things happen.
+> It is recommended that you have a single stable branch and you do your testing stuff in other branches, so that you won’t get some unexpected things happen.

 3. Visit your [Deno Deploy dashboard](https://dash.deno.com/projects).
 4. Create a new project.